jrebecchi/Selenium-Tests-in-TravisCI-SauceLabs/README.md

       api_key:
         secure: $REPLACE-WITH-YOUR-GENERATED-HASH-HERE
 ```
 Create an app on Heroku.com where will be deployed the staging app.
-You will enter in the public HTTP address of our heroku deployed app in the `.travis.yml` file:
+You will enter in the public HTTP address of your heroku deployed app in the `.travis.yml` file:
 ```yaml
 #line 24
 env: